mspncp/openssl/README-FIPS.md

 output generated on every machine that it is to be used on.
 You must not copy the FIPS module config file output data from one machine to another.

+There is a make target called 'install_fips' for installing the FIPS module to its default location.
+To be precise, it is not the FIPS module which gets installed, it's the FIPS provider module configuration file.

+For example, on Unix the command

+    $ make install_fips

-For example, to install the FIPS module to its default location on Unix:
+will install the FIPS module to its default location by executing the command

     $ openssl fipsinstall -out /usr/local/ssl/fipsmodule.cnf -module /usr/local/lib/ossl-modules/fips.so

-If you installed OpenSSL to a different location, you need to adjust the output and module path accordingly.
+If you configured OpenSSL to be installed to a different location, the paths will vary accordingly.
+In the rare case that you need to install the fipsmodule.cnf to non-standard location, you can execute the `openssl fipsinstall` command manually.

 Using the FIPS Module in applications